-The next section of the route wound through ever thinning forest along Gibbens Creek until it emerged on the ridge, where the views expanded.
+The next section of the route wound through ever thinning forest along Gibbens Creek until it emerged on the ridge, where views became expansive.
 The weather was warm, but not as oppressive as it had been earlier that month, so that the hike was quite comfortable.The high alpine meadows seemed a more than ample reward for our efforts, clad as they were with heather in full bloom.

 The clouds also made for some interesting photo opportunities!